 The European Grassland Butterfly Indicator is built from European species trends.
-In this chapter, we give an overview of the trends of grassland butterflies in Europe and the EU.
+In this chapter, we give an overview of the trends of grassland butterflies in the EU, Europe and pan-Europe.

 First, we calculate the trend in each country and for each species separately.
-Figure 2 shows four of the national trends for the Wall Brown (Lasiommata megera).
-The European trend is calculated for this species by weighted combining all the national trends (figure 2).
-The results show that this butterfly declined, especially in the early 1990s, and was more or less stable on a low level after that.
-In the EU, ten species show a decline and three are stable.
-Three species show an increase and for one species the trend is uncertain (table 1).
+Figure 3 shows four of the national trends for the Orange Tip (Anthocharis cardamines).
+The European trend is calculated for this species by a weighted combination of all national trends.
+The results show that this butterfly declined in the early 1990s, and started to recover after 2000.
+In the EU as well as Europe (EU plus Norway and Switzerland), five species show a decline and eight are stable.
+Four species show an increase (table 1).
 This means that overall grassland species are still declining, albeit at a slower rate than before.
 The challenge now is to halt the losses and start the recovery.
-In Europe nine species are declining and three are stable.
-Three species show an increase and the trend for the remaining two species is uncertain (table 2).
+In pan-Europe (Europe plus Ukraine, Russia and Armenia) five species are declining and seven are stable.
+Four species show an increase and the trend for the remaining species is uncertain (table 2).

-Figure 2: National and Pan-European trends for the Wall Brown (Lasiommata megera).
+Figure 3: National and Pan-European trends for the Orange Tip (Anthocharis cardamines).
 The upper graph shows the trend for four selected Butterfly Monitoring Schemes.
 Note that the starting year (see also map 1) for each scheme is different.
 All indices are set to 100 for the first year of a scheme.
-The lower graph shows the European trend, resulting from the four Butterfly Monitoring Schemes in the upper graph plus fourteen other countries.
+The lower graph shows the European trend, resulting from the four Butterfly Monitoring Schemes in the upper graph plus twenty other schemes.

-Table 1: Supra-national EU trends of the 17 butterfly species of the European GrasslandButterfly Indicator.
-For the trend classification see annex II.N2000: Species listed on the annexes of the Habitats Directive
+Table 1: EU and European (EU plus Norway and Switzerland) trends of the 17 butterfly species of the European Grassland Butterfly Indicator.
+For the trend classification see annex II.
+N2000: Species listed on the annexes of the Habitats Directive

-Trend in EU Species Trend classification
+Trend Species Trend classification

-Decline: 10 species Phengaris arion N2000 moderate decline
+Decline: 5 species Phengaris arion N2000 strong decline

-Lasiommata megera moderate decline
+Lasiommata megera strong decline

-Euphydryas aurinia ^{N2000} moderate decline

 Thymelicus acteon moderate decline

-Erynnis tages moderate decline

-Lycaena phlaeas moderate decline
+Phengaris nausithous N2000 moderate decline

 Ochlodes sylvanus moderate decline

+Stable: 8 species Euphydryas aurinia N2000 stable

-Coenonympha pamphilus moderate decline
+Coenonympha pamphilus stable

-Polyommatus icarus moderate decline

-Maniola jurtina moderate decline
+Erynnis tages stable

-Stable: 3 species Polyommatus bellargus stable
+Polyommatus coridon stable

+Maniola jurtina stable

 Cyaniris semiargus stable

 Cupido minimus stable

+Lycaena phlaeas stable

-Increase: 3 species Anthocharis cardamines moderate increase
+Increase: 4 species Polyommatus icarus moderate increase

-Polyommatus coridon moderate increase
+Anthocharis cardamines moderate increase

 Spialia sertorius moderate increase

-Uncertain: 1 species Phengaris nausithous ^{N2000} uncertain
+Polyommatus bellargus moderate increase